 Part 9: Sex-Linked Traits Explanation

-In humans, sex is determined by the twenty third pair of chromosomes known as “sex chromosomes”.
-If you have two x-shaped (XX) chromosomes you are destined to be a female.
-If you have an x and a y-shaped (XY) chromosomes you are destined to be a male.
+In humans, sex is determined by the 23rd pair of chromosomes known as “sex chromosomes”.
+Two x-shaped (XX) chromosomes indicate a female, while one x and one y-shaped (XY) indicate male.
 Since the X and Y chromosomes carry different information, any genes found on the X chromosomes are referred to as sex-linked genes.
 (This is an overly simplified explanation, and we will discuss this in greater detail in class).

 The sex chromosomes carry the information about the anatomical differences between males and females, but they also carry other information as well.
 Since X and Y chromosomes carry different information, any genes carried on either sex chromosome are referred to as sex-linked genes.
 Since only males have the Y chromosome, only males can inherit Y-linked traits.
 Both males and females can inherit X-linked traits because both males and females inherit X-chromosomes.